A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Vladimir Mayakovsky's The Bathhouse (1930) is performed in Moscow, directed by Vsevolod Meyerhold.

-Federico Garcia Lorca writes The Public (1930) and When Five Years Pass (1931).
-Both plays are surrealist in nature, perhaps influenced by his close friendships with Luis Bunuel and Salvador Dali.
+Spanish playwright Federico Garcia Lorca writes The Public (1930) and Once Five Years Pass (1931).
+Both plays are surrealist in nature, perhaps influenced by his close friendships with Luis Buñuel and Salvador Dalí.

 Antonin Artaud's The Cenci (1935) is performed in Paris.
 He also writes The Theatre and Its Double (1938), perhaps his most famous book, featuring manifestos and theoretical writing concerning the theater.

-Michel de Ghelderode writes Red Magic (1931) and Ballad of the Grand Macabre (1934), the later of which is transformed into an opera by composer Gyorgy Ligeti during the 1970s.
+Michel de Ghelderode writes Red Magic (1931) and Ballad of the Grand Macabre (1934), the latter of which is transformed into an opera by composer Gyorgy Ligeti during the 1970s.

 1940s